Applications of deep learning to relativistic hydrodynamics: Acknowledgments

 \section{Acknowledgments}

-We thanks the discussions from L.~G.~Pang and K.~Zhou.
-H.~H, H.~X. Z.~W. and H.~S. are supported by the NSFC and the MOST under grant Nos.11435001, 11675004 and 2015CB856900.
+We thanks the discussions from L.~G.~Pang, K.~Zhou and X.-N Wang.
+H.~H, Z.~L and H.~S. are supported by the NSFC under grant No. 11675004 and No. 12075007.
 B.~X. and Y.~M. are supported by NSFC under grant no. 61772037.